 - If insulin leaks or spills when you are injecting, do not take another dose.
 Monitor your blood sugar level until your next dose of insulin is due, and then take that as normal.

-- Make sure you keep a good supply of needles and syringes that are working properly.
+- Make sure you keep a supply of spare needles and syringes.

 - Always dispose of your needles and syringes safely in a sharps bin.>

 You should talk to your health professional about the benefits and risks of getting a medical implant.
 Use the Therapeutic Goods Administration's guide on what to ask.
 The information is in English, Arabic, Croatian, Farsi, Greek, Italian, Korean, Mandarin, Spanish, Turkish and Vietnamese.